Economic Development Fund

 Committee

-The Committee is made up of six councillors and includes the Mayor (ex-officio).
-The members are:
+The Committee is made up of six councillors and includes the Mayor (ex-officio):

 • Chris Archer – Chair